Peng-Rao/NLA_notes/contents/chapter0.typ

 = Principles of Numerical Mathematics

-== Well-posedness and Condition Number of a Problem
+== Well-posedness and Condition Number

 Consider the following problem: find $x$ such that: